Warships are vessels constructed for naval warfare by the government of a sovereign nation.

 These ships can also perform amphibious assaults using amphibious watercraft launched in their well deck.

-However, there are amphibious assault ships not fitted with well deck.
+However, there are amphibious assault ships not fitted with well decks.
 Instead, they have bigger hangar decks for more storage capacities.

-The design is very similar to that of aircraft carriers but largely differs on their function as stated above.
+The design is very similar to that of aircraft carriers but largely differs in their function as stated above.

 Amphibious assault ships also have defensive weapons in their arsenal.
-Their decks have missile launchers, machine guns and self defense system for attack countermeasures.
+Their decks have missile launchers, machine guns, and a self-defense system for attack countermeasures.

 7. Submarines

-Even if a country dominates the sea surface and the sky, their naval fleet would be useless against underwater threats.
+Even if a country dominates the sea surface and the sky, its naval fleet would be useless against underwater threats.

 This is where submarines come in.

-Submarines are water craft designed to operate underwater for an extended periods of time.
+Submarines are watercraft designed to operate underwater for an extended period of time.

 Their main forte is stealth.